 Knowing the Kardashians have been responsible for the catsuit’s recent popularity, I needed to go to the source: Kim Kardashian's brand, Skims.
 I skimmed through the vast selection of catsuits and bodysuits available on the website, choosing a strapless onesie to channel the Y2K era.
 I felt positive about it when I first opened the bag: the fabric was comfortable and it featured some interesting corseting details on the sides.
 While it looked good in the mirror, wearing it out was a different story.

-Walking through my Manhattan neighbourhood, I could sense people staring at me.
-I looked at my reflection and realised that the nude hue matched my skin so well that I looked… naked underneath the white shirt.
+Walking through my Manhattan neighborhood, I could sense people staring at me.
+I looked at my reflection and realized that the nude hue matched my skin so well that I looked… naked underneath the white shirt.
 To add to that, the top kept rolling down and I’d have to keep pushing it up to prevent me from actually ending up naked on the street.
 All in all, the look didn’t work for me.
 While I felt confident enough to wear a sheer catsuit during New York’s prime fashion season, wearing a naked-like jumpsuit on a normal day warranted too many looks from strangers for my taste.

 I had one last frontier to conquer with a catsuit on: the gym.
 For this challenge, I wore a black catsuit from Bandier that featured mesh paneling on the sides.
 I thought that I wouldn’t feel comfortable wearing a catsuit on a treadmill, but I was wrong.
 Honestly, if I could wear this catsuit for the rest of my life to work out, I would: The fabric is so soft it feels like you’re wearing nothing.
 I even forgot about the sheer nakedness on the sides and the fact that it was very probable I was sporting a camel toe to the gym.

 While my week in catsuits may have not been a total success, I walked away with a newfound understanding for women who prefer the bodycon onesie lifestyle.
 On the one hand, it’s a nightmare to sport in public spaces, where going to the bathroom means you’d have to take off all your clothes (similarly to jumpsuits and rompers) to do the deed.
-On the other, it's a grab-and-go kind of garment that can be easily accessorised — from trainers to puff-sleeve dresses — and versatile enough to persuade even the most conservative of dressers (me!) to give a trend a chance (just make sure you empty your bladder before heading out).
+On the other, it's a grab-and-go kind of garment that can be easily accessorized — from sneakers to puff-sleeve dresses — and versatile enough to persuade even the most conservative of dressers (me!) to give a trend a chance (just make sure you empty your bladder before heading out).
 And isn’t that what fashion is all about?

 See you out there, cat people.
 I’ll be in my Bandier.
 Maybe even outside of the gym.